puneet94/gamex/README.md

 * Improving the design for catgeory filters
 * Improving the overall design of home page

+# Libraries used

+* Enzyme, Jest for testing
+* React router for navigation
+* Redux for state management
+* Prop types for checking props

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).